Swiss open investigation into Mozambique loan scandal

-Confirming an earlier reportexternal link in the NZZ newspaper, the Swiss Office of the Attorney General said on Friday that it had opened criminal proceedings in February this year.
+Confirming an earlier report in the NZZ newspaper, the Swiss Office of the Attorney General said on Friday that it had opened criminal proceedings in February this year.
 "The criminal proceedings are being conducted against persons unknown," it told Reuters in an e-mailed statement.

+Credit Suisse, through its London subsidiary, was one of the lenders that helped arrange government-guaranteed loans between 2013 and 2016 to develop Mozambique's maritime capacities and tuna fishing industry.

 Mozambique